 Cinema Ratings Explained

 There is a decent chance that you have never heard of the M rating.
-This short-lived rating was given to films considered appropriate for “Mature Audiences” but was the subject of much confusion as some films assigned the M rating were still considered appropriate for most children.
+This short-lived rating was given to films considered appropriate for “Mature Audiences.”
+But it was quickly the subject of much confusion as some films assigned the M rating were still considered appropriate for most children.
 The exact meaning of “Mature” was unclear to the general public and, because of this, the rating was changed.

 What Are the Movie Ratings